Gitorious-backup/gitorious-docker/README.md

 ## Basic concepts

-Please read this chapter about the basic concepts of this image (and Docker in general).
+Please read this chapter, which is about the basic concepts of this image (and Docker in general) that you should first understand.

 NOTE: it assumed that you have correctly installed Docker on the machine that is meant to host Gitorious.
 See [the official Docker installation